mjmsmith/backspace-json/README.md

 var bool: Bool?
 ```

-Extract the value from a JSON object using the optional properties.
+Extract the value from a JSON object using optional properties.

 ```
 json["key"][0].string